PrenaRani123/neuraltech-website/README.md

-# TechCorp - Modern Business Website
+# NeuralTech - Modern Business Website

 A modern, responsive business website built with React and Tailwind CSS for a technology company specializing in AI solutions, web development, and data analytics.